py660/r-Compose/README.md

 # r-Compose
-r/Code is a collaborative coding project where users can contribute code and eventually construct a complete program.
-It all starts with the first note.
+There is nothing.
+You may create a burst of sound, but you must wait to create another.
+Individually you can compose something.
+Together you can construct something more.